 Possibly.
 Any firearm-related conviction carries the risk of deportation for non-U.S. citizens.13

 Any alien who is charged with a crime in Nevada should seek legal counsel as soon as possible.
 The prosecutor may be willing to change the charge to a non-deportable offense or dismiss it completely.
-Learn more about the criminal defense of immigrants in Nevada.

 Nevada residents must apply for a CCW permit through the sheriff’s office in the county in which they live.
 Non-Nevada residents may apply for a CCW permit in any Nevada county.